datadesk/jquery-geocodify/sphinx/demonstrations.rst

 Address type whitelisting
 -------------------------

 The whitelist of acceptable address types can be used to filter the results before they appear in the dropdown.
 In this example, the form is configured to only return airports.
-Try searching for "Charles De Gaulle."
+Try searching for "LAX" or "Charles De Gaulle."

 .. raw:: html